Prismadic/tractor-beam/README.md

 > Upon initialization, the `Beam` class loads and verifies the configuration using the `Config` class.
 It checks if the configuration adheres to the expected structure and format, indicating the system's readiness to execute tasks as defined by the user.

 #### Job Processing and Workflow Management
 - **Job Processing**: The `process_job` and `_runner` methods are central to executing tasks defined in the configuration.
-These methods handle the execution flow of each job, including data downloading (`Abduct` class), data recording (`Records` class), and data processing (`Focus` class).
+These methods handle the execution flow of each job, including data downloading (`Abduct` class), data recording (`Visits` class), and data processing (`Focus` class).
 This showcases the class's ability to manage diverse tasks sequentially, ensuring each step is completed before moving to the next.
 - **Parallel and Delayed Execution**: The `go` method orchestrates the execution of all jobs, allowing for parallel processing to optimize resource utilization.
 It uses Python's `multiprocessing` to distribute tasks across available CPU cores, enhancing efficiency, especially for CPU-bound tasks.
 Additionally, it supports delayed execution for specific jobs, enabling time-controlled or periodic task execution.
 - **Resource Management**: By leveraging the `Pool` class from `multiprocessing` for parallel execution, the `Beam` class efficiently manages system resources.
 It calculates the optimal number of processes based on the number of available CPU cores and the number of jobs, ensuring a balance between performance and resource usage.